KyleMcMaster/payroll-processor/README.md

 This project also uses the [Azure Cosmos Db Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator) which can be downloaded at [https://aka.ms/cosmosdb-emulator](https://aka.ms/cosmosdb-emulator)

+> Note: There is a [Linux/MacOS emulator](https://github.com/zeit/cosmosdb-server) available as well

 ### Initialization / Seeding

 #### Create Tables / Queues